kanbanyte/sepa/assessments/plan.md

 the team will be required to have expertise in the following areas:
 * Computer Vision
 	* Collection and labeling of training data.
-	* Development of machine learning models.
+	* Development of ML models.
 	* Manipulation of model parameters to achieve desired outputs.
-* ZED 2 depth camera
+* Depth Camera
 	* Calibration of the camera.
 	* Processing and formatting image outputs
 * Robotics
 	* Development with the ROS2 toolkit
-	* Deployment of the software system into the robot arm.
+	* Deployment of the software system into the cobot.
 * Software Engineering
-	* Usage of the Python programming language language and associated libraries in the areas of machine learning and computer vision (OpenCV and PyTorch).
+	* Usage of Python and associated libraries in the areas of ML and CV.
-	* Utilisation of the C/C++ programming languages
+	* Utilisation of C++.
-	* Development within the Ubuntu operation system.
+	* Development within Ubuntu.

 The team members will be encouraged to attend relevant training sessions and conferences to develop their skills in these areas.
 Online tutorials will be helpful references and sources for honing programming capabilities.